wpark/MoodTracker/README.md

   Date can also be written as one of the following:

   today, yesterday, previous day, a day ago

+  Lastly, you also have the option of, in the place of date, saying n days ago, where n is an integer between 1 and 30.

 * Please note that in the place of {number for rating}, you must enter a number between 0 and 10, 0 being extremely bad and 10 being perfect.
 It can be an integer or a decimal.